Famous people from North East England of the past and present

 Suez Crisis PM

-Conservative UK Prime Minister (1955-57) born Windlestone Hall, County Durham from an established County Durham family.
-Formerly a deputy to Winston Churchill he would serve as Foreign Secretary.
-Eden has often been regarded as one of the least successful Prime Minister and has been criticised for his response to the Suez Crisis of 1956.
+Conservative UK Prime Minister (1955-57) born at Windlestone Hall (near Ferryhill) from an established County Durham family.
+Formerly a deputy to Winston Churchill he served for a time as Foreign Secretary.
+Eden has often been regarded as one of the least successful Prime Ministers and has been criticised for his response to the Suez Crisis of 1956.

 King of Northumbria